-On this page, I will also reveal the place where you can find easy to follow step-by-step instructions to construct your very first aquaponics system, with no prior experience.
+I will also reveal the place where you can find easy to follow step-by-step instructions to build your very first aquaponics garden, with no prior experience.

 While it is possible for some plants to be grown directly in the fish tank, it is recommended to keep the fish tank and grow bed separate to allow for greater flexibility.